Who in their right mind chooses the challenge of building a sustainable design waterfront guest house on an island with limited resources?

 Sustainable design is focused on minimizing the depletion of natural resources, so the decisions and actions of today do not inhibit the opportunities for future generations.
 In other words design for maximum re-use of existing or renewable resources.
 Our sustainable design also focuses on energy conservation and we choose the infrastructure appropriate for each aspect to accommodate this effectively.

-The great room is 13.5 metres long and 7.2 metres at the widest, so designing for structural insulated panels (SIPs) was an easy choice for us.
+The great room is 13.5 meters long and 7.2 meters at the widest, so designing for structural insulated panels (SIPs) was an easy choice for us.
 This resulted in unobstructed ceiling spans, as the structural wood (fabricated laminated splines) are incorporated inside the insulated panel.
 The BARN GALLERY building envelope was complete in a week by an off-island company.
 This solution moved the project along when on-island building crews were scheduling a year out.
-[Image 6]

 The ultimate benefit is that its a very tight house requiring small cost to heat.
 What is more it feels wonderful on the coldest, windiest days of the year.